-- 1 page project proposal that contains a 250-word abstract and may include images
+- 1-page project proposal with an abstract of no more than 250 words and may include images

-- Samples of previous work for each team member (not to exceed 1 page/architecture student)
+- 1-page sample of previous work by each team member

 Give to ASRG